cev-api/Wurst7-CevAPI/README.md

 - Hacklist has the ability show the count of detected ESP items/blocks/entities (BedESP, SignESP, WorkstationESP, RedstoneESP, ChestESP, MobsearchESP, MobESP, ItemESP).
 They're toggled in each hack.
 - UI now has more color options which are also applied to the Navigator UI
 - New Isolate Windows toggle which allows the active window (or sub category/setting) to not display any other windows behind it
+- Hacks can now support multiple pop up windows, or sub pop up windows.
+In Navigator these pop ups are drop downs instead.

 ![HackList](https://i.imgur.com/fzcQdjy.png)